Learn more about depression: introduction

 The symptoms of depression range from mild to severe.
 At its mildest, you may simply feel persistently low in spirit, while severe depression can make you feel suicidal, that life is no longer worth living.

-Most people experience feelings of stress, unhappiness or anxiety during difficult times.
+Most people experience feelings of stress, anxiety or low mood during difficult times.
 A low mood may improve after a short period of time, rather than being a sign of depression.

 When to see a doctor

-It's important to seek help from your GP if you think you may be depressed.
+It's important to seek help from a GP if you think you may be depressed.